mai-amber/Thermal-Sense/README.md

 The system is composed of four main classes, each handling a distinct part of the process:

-* **ThermalSenseGUI**: The main user interface for setting parameters and controlling the system.
+* **ThermalSenseGUI/MAIN**: The main user interface for setting parameters and controlling the system.
-* **ThermalSenseRunner**: The orchestrator, managing data acquisition, processing, and output.
+* **ObjectThermalSenseRunner**: The orchestrator, managing data acquisition, processing, and output.
 * **ThermalSenseInput**: The interface for reading data from the MLX90640 thermal camera.
 * **ThermalSense**: The core class for processing thermal images, generating the audio output, and saving results.

 ### Class Structure

-* **ThermalSenseGUI**:
+* **Main/ThermalSenseGUI**:

-  * Responsible for displaying the GUI, gathering user input (e.g., custom temperature ranges), and starting or stopping the system.
+  * Responsible for displaying the GUI, gathering user input (e.g., custom temperature ranges), and starting or stopping the system, when you hit Run, it launches a ObjectThermalSenseRunner in the background

-* **ThermalSenseRunner**:
+* **ObjectThermalSenseRunner**:

   * Coordinates real-time cycles of acquiring, processing, and outputting thermal data.
-It interacts with both `ThermalSenseInput` and `ThermalSense`.
+It interacts with both `ThermalSenseInput` and `ThermalSense`,In a tight loop it: Grabs frames from the camera via ThermalSenseInput
+Hands each frame to ThermalSense for cleaning, color‐mapping, and sonification Plays back the generated audio, updates the GUI plot, and writes logs/files.

 * **ThermalSenseInput**:

-  * Handles the I²C connection with the MLX90640 sensor, reading temperature data in real-time.
+  * Handles the I2C connection with the MLX90640 sensor, reading temperature data in real-time.

 * **ThermalSense**:

-  * Processes the thermal data, cleans it, maps temperature ranges to sound, and generates audio cues.
+  * provides all the thermal image processing - resizing , cleaning, gray scale , mapping to color , and the core soundscape generation .

 ---